portainer/portainer-docs/docs/v2.0/deploy/windows10.md

 ### Enable Kubernetes in Docker Desktop

 To enable Kubernetes in Docker Desktop, you need to open the dashboard of Docker Desktop.
-Do a right click in Docker icon and do a click in "dashboard"
+Right click the Docker icon in the system tray and click "dashboard"

 ![dashboard](assets/windows10-1.png)

-Then, do a click in Settings:
+Click Settings:

 ![settings](assets/windows10-2.png)

-The next thing is do a click in Kubernetes, check the box and do a click in Apply & Restar button.
+1. Select Kubernetes 2.
+Select 'Enable Kubernetes' 3.
+Click 'Apply and Restart'.

 ![kubernetes](assets/windows10-3.png)

-Aftter a few minutes, you will see that Kubernetes is running:
+After a few minutes, you will see that Kubernetes is running:

 ![kubernetes_running](assets/windows10-4.png)